kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

   #.
 A mechanism for cancelling submitted callables that have not been invoked.
      Similar intent as Networking TS ``system_executor::stop()``.
+     Note that an execution resource and associated execution context may not be able to cancel submitted work; e.g., submitted to a hardware queue or to a remote dispatch-and-forget queue.

   #.
 A mechanism for aborting callables that are executing.
      *Included for completeness, the authors are strongly-against.*